 Even though this question is being asked more, this is a question I get quite often especially by vacationers staying off Disney property and people going to Disney for the first time.
 This part does require a little research on your part.

 If you a traveling client of mine, I can help you with this process a lot and save you a lot of time researching!
 Do you need help planning your Disney vacation?
-I can help and my services are completely free.
-We can get started planning together with a free no-obligation quote request!
+I can help.
+We can get started planning together with a free no-obligation consultation!

 Let’s tackle the first question you need to ask yourself.